-The Boston Red Sox went from Ted Williams in left field to Carl Yastrzemski in 1961.
+Carl Yastrzemski took over for Ted Williams in the Red Sox’s left field, cementing himself as an MLB great.
 Yastrzemski played 14 seasons in left field before shifting to the infield for another hall of famer, Jim Rice.
 Captain Carl led the league in batting average three times over the course of his 23-year career, all spent with the Red Sox.
 He also led the league in home runs in 1967 and is currently third in Boston’s lifetime home run leaders.
 Yastrzemski was a five-tool player: he could run, throw, field, hit, and hit with power.

 5. Rickey Henderson

 Rickey Henderson was arguably the fastest left fielder in MLB history.
 Henderson led baseball in stolen bases 12 times during his remarkable 25-year career, including seven seasons in a row from 1980 to 1986.
 Rickey wasn’t the best pure hitter on this list, but during his apex in the mid-80s and early 90s, he batted over .300 regularly.
 Perhaps his best season came in 1990, in which he led the league in OBP (.439) for the only time in his career and tied his career-high with 28 home runs.
 Henderson was promptly enshrined in the Baseball Hall of Fame in 2009 as one of baseball’s most feared base-runners ever.

 - Third All-time career batting average (.356)

 - 1917 World Series Champion